squidfunk/mkdocs-material/docs/extensions/metadata.md

 ### Linking sources

-When a document is related to a specific set of source files and the `repo_url` is defined inside the project's `mkdocs.yml`, the files can be linked using the `source` key:
+When a document is related to a specific source file and the `repo_url` is defined inside the project's `mkdocs.yml`, the file can be linked using the `source` key:

 ``` markdown